-Prototype cores is a direct use of sand (silica or Cerabeads) 3D printed, used as a semi-finished product also for the Quick Sand Casting solution, in which, however, the semi-finished product is assembled and then taken to the foundry and converted into a metal piece.
+Silica sand (silica or Cerabeads) is used in 3D printing of prototype cores, or used as a semifinished product also for Quick Sand Casting processing, in which, however, the semifinished product is assembled and then taken to the foundry to convert the mold into a metal part.
 The machine prints a figure that is directly delivered to the customer.
-The figure is always obtained with a “powder”, silica sand for the note.
+The figure is always obtained with a “powder,” silica sand to be exact.

-For foundries or model shops that require smoother and more finished parts, specific for hydraulic or hydraulic applications, the cores are treated with specific zirconium, graphite, aluminosilicate or other based coatings.
+For foundries or molding shops that require smoother, more finished parts specifically for hydraulic or oleodynamic uses, cores are treated with specific coatings based on zirconium, graphite, aluminosilicate or other.

 Silica sand is bonded through a resin using a 3D printing process similar to plotting.
 Layer by layer, an even very complex shape is created, which is technically called 2.5D, the material replica of the 3D file sent by the customer.